-This system was installed in March 1998 and changed to a new data collection system in October 2003.
-See Surface and Tower Meteorological Instrumentation at Atqasuk (METTWR2H) for an explanation on the current data, sensors and measurement methods.
+This one-of-a-kind system was installed at the NSA Barrow Alaska site in March 1998.
+In October 2003 the collection system and various sensors were replaced.
+See the Surface and Tower Meteorological Instrumentation at Barrow (METTWR4H) for the current data, sensors and measurement methods.